Cats and dogs under 25lbs: Use the 125mg bottle. Give 1 full dropper (1ml) daily. Each dropper contains 4.2mg naturally occurring CBD.

 Fear and Anxiety: Use the 500mg bottle.
 Give 1 full dropper (1ml) daily for any size dog.
 Each dropper contains 16.7mg naturally occurring CBD.

-Joint Disease: Use the 1,000mg bottle.
+Pain and Mobility: Use the 1,000mg bottle.
 Give 1 full dropper (1ml) daily.
 Each dropper contains 33.3mg naturally occurring CBD.

-Pain: Use the 1,000mg bottle.
+Nerve Issues: Use the 1,000mg bottle.
 Give 1 full dropper (1ml) daily.
 Each dropper contains 33.3mg naturally occurring CBD.

-Seizures: Use the 1,000mg bottle.
+Immune Challenged Dogs: Use the 1,000mg bottle.
 Give 1 full dropper (1ml) daily.
 Each dropper contains 33.3mg naturally occurring CBD.

 Four Leaf Rover CBD Oil is a full spectrum hemp oil.